sheikhdiallo/COM304_FOUNDATION_1/sessions/session3/docs/gertboard-wiringpi-intro.md

 ```
 BCM or 'Broadcom' is the pin output from the GPIO on the broadcom chip.

 NOTE This number corresponds to the GP0 to GP25 pin numbers on the Gertboard.

+>[!IMPORTANT]  - with the Pi3, the Gertboard wrongly allocates pin GP21 to GPIO 21.
+>GP21 is actually connected to GPIO 27

 wPI is the alternative WiringPi number for the pin.
 WiringPi attempts to standardise wiring using its own pin numbering scheme which we won't use.